georgewood749/lap1_coding_challenge/README.md

 ## Installation and Usage
 ##### Installation
--Clone the repo into a folder of your choosing on your machine.
+- Clone the repo into a folder of your choosing on your machine.
--Once you have cloned the repo and opened in VS Code, enter `cd server` in the terminal to move into the server directory.
+- Once you have cloned the repo and opened in VS Code, enter `cd server` in the terminal to move into the server directory.
--You'll need to install the node modules used in the project, this can be achieved by typing `npm i` or `npm install`.
+- You'll need to install the node modules used in the project, this can be achieved by typing `npm i` or `npm install`.
--Once you have the required node packages installed, you'll need to enter `npm run dev` in the terminal to start up the server.
+- Once you have the required node packages installed, you'll need to enter `npm run dev` in the terminal to start up the server.

 ##### Usage